 The MOST you need to say to that is, “Yeah, really!”

 Change the subject or leave the conversation.
 It doesn’t matter.
-Just be confident in your NO and keep it moving.

 The Importance of Support Systems To Manage Relapse Triggers